 - Endangered species

 - Cultural resources

-Once the application has made it through the Federal and State review process (Step 4) and has reached the Record of Decision stage (Step 5), the Maritime Administrator will render a final decision based on the applicant’s ability to meet and comply with the following nine criteria as set forth in the Deepwater Port Act of 1974, as amended and in accordance with other applicable laws and regulations.
+Steps 4 and 5.
+Once the application has made it through the Federal and State review process (Step 4) and has reached the Record of Decision stage (Step 5), the Maritime Administrator will render a final decision based on the applicant’s ability to meet and comply with the nine (9) criteria as set forth in the Deepwater Port Act of 1974, as amended and in accordance with other applicable laws and regulations.
 Further, the official Record of Decision will describe the Maritime Administration’s decision to approve, approve with conditions, or deny the application.